 A conservationist, she was the woman who challenged the notion that humans could obtain mastery over nature by chemicals, bombs and space travel.
 Her sensational book Silent Spring (1962) warned of the dangers to all natural systems from the misuse of chemical pesticides such as DDT, and questioned the scope and direction of modern science, initiated the contemporary environmental movement and lead to the creation of Earth Day and formation of Environmental Protection Agency.

-More than half a century later, collective consciousness of humanity is slightly better awakened to the now urgent and desperate need of protecting nature from our own hands and also to the truth that we need nature and not the other way round.
+More than half a century later, the collective consciousness of humanity is slightly better awakened to the now urgent and desperate need of protecting nature from our own hands and also to the truth that we need nature and not the other way round.
 As a result, today a number of international days are observed round the year – aiming at raising and spreading this awareness in more and more people, but we have a very long way to go, and fast.

 Probably you are a concerned environment/wildlife champion, activist, steward, educator, or you are involved in a sustainable business.
 Or, you simply love nature, for being part of the same nature, loving her could only be our innate response.
-In all these instances and more, I am hoping that you want to stay inspired and well aware of all the important environmental and wildlife observances dates of the year.
+In all these instances and more, I am hoping that you want to stay inspired and well aware of all the important environmental and wildlife observance dates of the year.

-Here is my one of a kind, printable calendar/planner for the year 2022 – meant just for nature lovers and environmentally aware – a New Year’s love letter to nature and her magical kingdom.
+Here is my one-of-a-kind, printable calendar/planner for the year 2022 – meant just for nature lovers and environmentally aware – a New Year’s love letter to nature and her magical kingdom.

 It highlights all the wildlife and environmental awareness days celebrated internationally and in the US, and each important day is accompanied by a beautiful photograph of the subject and its official website address for your quick reference.